nadade/pyladies-asteroids/README.md

-# pyladies-asteroids
+# Pyladies Asteroids

-Code based on the Pyladies course, the Asteroids game.
+Code based on the Pyladies course, the `Asteroids` game.